 4. Attended professional meetings, conferences, seminars, or workshops in one’s area of expertise;

-5. Participated in the leadership or membership activities of professional organizations or societies related to one's area of expertise;
+5. Participated in membership activities of professional organizations or societies related to one's area of expertise;

 6. Participated in Quality Enhancement Program (QEP) training, development, promotion, and delivery;